 Increases in depression and suicide are familiar statistics in times of recession and troubled times.
 But people with high resilience continue to count their blessings.
 They remind themselves of Meister Eckhardt’s quote,

 If the only prayer you ever say in your entire life is ‘thank you,’ it will be enough.”

 Plus, they focus on what they do have and not on what they do not have.

-Our young next door neighbor was laid off from a job she loves.
+During the pandemic, our young neighbour was laid off from a job she loved.
 Fortunately, she was prepared with savings in her bank account.
 She also implemented cutbacks on childcare and other expenses.
 She was wise enough to appreciate what was left for her and her family to enjoy.